 Courses and clinical experiences involve such competency areas as personal, emotional, and career counseling; human development; multicultural issues in counseling; the use of assessment instruments; individual and group counseling techniques; special problems in School Counseling; curriculum development; and consultative methods.
 Please see Appendix A for more detailed information on required coursework.
-Clinical instruction will focus on working with school-aged youth and adolescents in school settings.
+Clinical instruction will focus on working with school-aged youth in educational settings.